The Dikpalas

 Role: Guardian of the Northeast and an aspect of Lord Siva.
 The Northeast corner is considered the most sacred and auspicious.

-Mount (Vahana): Vrishabha, the bull.
+Mount (Vahana): Vrsabha, the bull.

 Attributes: Represents divinity, and this direction is ideal for meditation rooms or prayer areas.